LearnAlign: Data Selection for LLM Reinforcement Learning with Improved Gradient Alignment: Preliminary

-\paragraph{\textbf{Group Relative Policy Optimization (GRPO).}} Recently, GRPO \citep{shao2024deepseekmath} emerges as a popular RL algorithm.
-In this paper, we use it for our experiments.
-In particular, the GRPO consists of two terms, a policy term \(\mathcal{J}_{\text{Policy}}\) and another KL divergence term \(\mathcal{J}_{\text{KL}}\) to constrain the divergence between old and new policy model.
+\paragraph{\textbf{Group relative policy optimization (GRPO).}} Recently, GRPO \citep{shao2024deepseekmath} emerges as a popular RLVR algorithm.
+In particular, the GRPO consists of two terms, a policy term \(\mathcal{J}_{\text{Policy}}\) and another KL divergence term.
 This can be formulated as follows: